 2. Post grades manually

 In Canvas, when you add a link, it is by default to open in a new page now.
 However, certain elements you added would open in the current page it is in.
 For example an image inserted from Flickr will have a link that will open on the same page it is inserted.
 The disadvantage of this is that the students are led to an external link and leave the course site in Canvas.
-There is no quick way in Canvas to make the link open in a new page.
-You need to use the HTML editor to make this change.
-However, it is fairly easy if you are not scared to read through the HTML code, which is only superficially complex.
-The simple solution:
+There is no quick way in

-§ Step 1. click the HTML Editor at the upright corner of the Rich Text Editor
+- Click the HTML Editor at the upright corner of the Rich Text Editor

-§ Step 2. insert the text target="_blank" immediately after the quotation marks that end the URL.
+- Insert the text target="_blank" immediately after the quotation marks that end the URL.

 Example: I want to link to IUB home page.
 The original html code would be:

-§ Step 3.
-After inserting the text target="_blank", the code would be:
+- After inserting the text target="_blank", the code would be: